Mikey Smith: Death

-Smith was killed following a clash at a political rally at Stony Hill, St. Andrew, on 17 August 1983 (Marcus Garvey's birthday); After arguing with three men, he was hit by a stone thrown by one of them.
+Smith was killed following a clash at a political rally at Stony Hill, Saint Andrew, on 17 August 1983 (Marcus Garvey's birthday); After arguing with three men, he was hit by a stone thrown by one of them.
 Linton Kwesi Johnson has recalled how the circumstances of Smith's death are shrouded in controversy:

-"As far as I understand the facts, Mikey had attended a political meeting in Stony Hill where the ruling JLP Minister of Education was speaking and [he] had heckled her.
-The following day, he was confronted by three [persons believed to be] party activists, an argument ensued, stones were thrown and Mikey died from a blow to his head."
+As far as I understand the facts, Mikey had attended a political meeting in Stony Hill where the ruling JLP Minister of Education was speaking and [he] had heckled her.
+The following day, he was confronted by three [persons believed to be] party activists, an argument ensued, stones were thrown and Mikey died from a blow to his head.

 Kamau Brathwaite's 1984 book History of the Voice was dedicated to the memory of Smith and describes him as having been "stoned to death".